 The purpose of the program is to provide a dual degree offering for students who wish to pursue physician-scientist careers.

-The DO/PhD in Cell and Molecular Biology program seeks to attract to PCOM those students with specialized career plans, who previously did not consider the college because no formal DO/PhD research track was offered.
+The DO/PhD in Cell and Molecular Biology program seeks to attract students with specialized career plans, who previously did not consider PCOM because no formal DO/PhD research track was offered.
 This competitive program is a 2/3/2 model that provides three full years of research fellowship training within the four-year osteopathic medical program.
 The three-year research component culminates in a research project and dissertation defense.